homebridge/plugin-ui-utils/README.md

 # Implementation

-A plugin's custom UI has two main components:
+A plugin's custom user interface has two main components:

 * User Interface - this is the HTML / CSS / JavaScript code the users interact with
 * Server - this is an optional server side script that provides endpoints the UI can call